ronaldgoh-cmd/skylynx-digital/docs/getting_online_beginner_guide.md

 2. At the top navigation bar, click the **project dropdown** (usually shows “Select a project” or an existing project name).
 3. Click **New Project**.
-4. Set the project name to `skylynx-online` (or any name you like).
+4. Set the project name to `nexacore-online` (or any name you like).
 5. Choose your billing account when prompted, then click **Create**.
 6. Wait for the toast notification “Project created”.
 Click the notification or re-open the project dropdown and select the new project.